Learn about the options available for inserting and/or linking pictures in PowerPoint 2016.

 Now that we have made you aware of the pros and cons, let us explore these options.

-Whenever you bring up the Insert Picture dialog box, either by clicking on the Pictures button in a
+Typically, you bring up the Insert Picture dialog box by either by clicking on the Pictures button in a

-button after selecting the picture to be inserted.
-But look closer; you will find a down-arrow next to the Insert button,
+Insert button after selecting a picture.
+But look closer; you will find a down-arrow next to the Insert

 Figure 1: Down-arrow next to the Insert button